Developer-DAO/create-dao/docs/publish-npm.md

 Currently there is only one package create-dao.
 More packages can be created by adding a folder to the /packages folder and to the array in the packages key in the lerna.json file in the root.

-- Important - when adding a new package, be sure to remove the private key from the package.json file of that package.
+- Important - when adding a new package, be sure to remove the private attribute from the package.json file of that package.

 ## Testing package